muchimi/JoystickGremlinEx/README.md

 - Fix: Adjusted verbose info message for calibrated data to handle multi or single values for calibration data objects.

-- Documentation updates on containers.
+- Documentation updates on containers located [at this link](https://muchimi.github.io/JoystickGremlinEx/usage/#containers)